Our School Motto. “Shojiki-Ryu”, Honesty and Integrity School

 HONESTY – Always be honest to everyone you meet.
 Be honest to your parents, children, teachers, ministers, friends and especially yourself.
 All SSMA/REBD students must be honest and respectful to everyone.
 Always be honest and respectful, especially to your teachers, without them you would have no knowledge.
 Don’t lie or steal.
-It’s much easier to tell the truth once than tell a lie over and over again just to cover for another lie.
+It’s much easier to tell the truth once than tell a lie repeatedly just to cover for another lie.
 Stealing is just as dishonest as telling a lie, don’t take what is not offered.
 Being dishonest and disrespectful will only destroy your credibility and eventually cause you to fail.
 A true heart will carry you to greater heights.

 RESPECT – Always show everyone you meet respect.
 Always respect your teachers as they share knowledge and wisdom with you.
 Without teachers, you wouldn’t have the knowledge you need.
 Respect the people that support and help you.
 Respect yourself, as you would others.
 Never be disrespectful to others.
 Always be willing to apologize if you’re disrespectful to someone.
 Be willing to accept an apology if someone has been disrespectful to you.
 Always be forgiving and always show respect.
 “Give respect, earn respect”.
 This will carry over to your everyday life.